Balut Island: Coastline

 The north and east coasts are bordered by a reef, which in some places extends out over 1 mile, while on the south and west sides the fringing reef does not extend out to any distance.
 Off the southwest point is a rock island called Manamil Island with an elevation of 40 ft.
 Lajan Point, the northeast point of the island, is low and covered by mangroves.

 South of the Lajan Point is Mabila, which is the poblacion or town center of the Municipality of Sarangani.
 The Port of Mabila is the main port of entry to the island and the gateway to the rest of the municipality.

 Classification

 Balut is classified by Philippine Institute of Volcanology and Seismology as a potentially active stratovolcano with solfataric activity.
-Hot springs and thermally altered grounds with temperatures of 95–96 C are located at the west and Ssouthwest basal slopes of Balut Volcano.
+Hot springs and thermally altered grounds with temperatures of 95–96 C are located at the west and Southwest basal slopes of Balut Volcano.
 Temperature at the Palabuno Hot Spring is 42 C.